Ashton-Sidhu/aethos/README.md

 clean.missing_data # View your missing data at anytime

+clean.correlation_matrix() # Generate a correlation matrix for your training data

+clean.pairplot() # Generate pairplots for your training data features at any time

 clean.checklist() # Will provide an iteractive checklist to keep track of your cleaning tasks
 ```